Geodesic completeness, curvature singularities and infinite tidal forces: Concluding remarks

 Finally, we reexamined a wormhole solution that was claimed to be geodesically complete and possesses a curvature singularity at its throat.
 Our analysis reveals that when $\delta_1\neq \delta_c$, the coordinate singularity at the throat cannot be eliminated by coordinate transformation and thus the solution is geodesically incomplete.
 This incompleteness implies that the spacetime terminates at $r=r_c$, preventing the formation of a traversable wormhole geometry.
 We also deomonstrated that particles always experience infinitely large tidal forces as they approach the singularity.

 We have shown that tidal forces can be significantly enhanced by the factor $\gamma^2$ for ultarrelativistic particles.
 While this effect is currently undetectable due to energy limitations of particle colliders, ultrahigh-energy cosmic rays could make such tidal effects potentially observable in future experiments.
+Moreover, gravitational fields near ultra compact objects, such as neutron stars and black holes, are much stronger than that near the Earth, implying observable effects related to the amplified tidal forces.

 Our analysis demonstrates that curvature singularities are generically accompanied by divergent tidal accelerations even in geodesically complete spacetimes.
 We have specifically examined this relationship through the Kretschmann scalar in spherically symmetric geometries.
 It would be worthwhile to extend the discussion to other curvature invariants in more general spacetime backgrounds.